Miki-AG/ng-md-gae-firebase-boilerplate/README.md

 - Gulp 4.0.0-alpha.3

 ## Environments
 1. Make sure to rename all files under src/environments (i.e. sample.environment.ts -> environment.ts).
-The reason for this is that .gitignore will exclude those files in order to avoid exposing sensitive attributes within your project repo.
+The reason for this is that .gitignore will exclude those files every time you check-in code within your repo in order to avoid exposing sensitive attributes.
 2. Provide environment properties by environment file.
 Integrations currently supported:
     * Google Analytics - Just simply add your `GA Tracking ID` to the proper environment file.
     * Firebase - Add `apiKey, authDomain, databaseURL, projectId, storageBucket, messagingSenderId` to the proper environment file.